Hueston Hennigan

 Dispute resolution

-Since its genesis in 2015, Los Angeles litigation boutique Hueston Hennigan has had an ascent that can only be described as astonishing.
-Formed by a group of commercial litigators who peeled off from California institution Irell & Manella, Hueston Hennigan has forged itself a coveted position as a local litigation shop that has achieved state-wide and even national prominence.
+Since its genesis in 2015, Los Angeles litigation boutique Hueston Hennigan has seen an ascent that can only be described as astonishing.
+Formed by a group of commercial litigators who peeled off of California institution Irell & Manella to launch this venture, Hueston Hennigan has forged itself a coveted position as a local litigation shop that has achieved state-wide and even national prominence.
 The firm is noted for its mission of putting a premium on trial work, a mission that has been fulfilled with rapid momentum on several high-level appointments.
 “They have just been massively successful,” sums up one East Coast litigator, stating a consensus shared by many.
 The firm’s client base is remarkably diverse, ranging from individuals to a variety of entities encompassing tech giants, Native American tribes, the Boy Scouts and the California State Bar (to name but a few), with very little repeat business and virtually no “routine” cases.
 “Hueston Hennigan doesn’t do the ‘cookie-cutter.’
-They do really cool, cutting-edge work,” declares a peer, who goes on to confide, “I admit it makes me jealous, and I’m sure I’m not alone.”
+They do really cool, cutting-edge work,” declares a peer, who goes on to confide, “I admit it makes me jealous, and I’m sure I’m not alone!”
 Seemingly not content with dominating the Los Angeles area, the firm has, within the past year, discreetly planted a flag in the New York market as well, with a further buildout expected.